kaminiwalunj/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

 This exercise should take approximately **40** minutes to complete

-> **Note**: You'll need a Microsoft Fabric license to complete this exercise.
-Complete the previous task to proceed further.

 ## Task 1 : Create a workspace

 Before working with data in Fabric, create a workspace with the Fabric trial enabled.